Friday 15 May 2026, 7.30pm

 From the Lips to the Moon returns to Cafe OTO for an electrifying long-form improvisation of music and words led by live-electronic musician Pouya Ehsaei and performer-writer Tara Fatehi.

-Each From the Lips to the Moon show features a fresh lineup of guest musicians and poets, creating an intimate yet expansive space of playfulness and transformation.
-In this edition, they are joined by artists from their upcoming album: saxophonist and multi-wind player Tamar Osborn (Collocutor), cello player expanding jazz into other realms Kareem Dayes (Tom Skinner ensemble), and the dynamic percussionist and grammy winner Hammadi Valdes (Ariwo, Carlos Acosta) and more.
+Each From the Lips to the Moon show features a fresh lineup of guest artists.
+In this edition, they are joined by artists from their upcoming album: writer, artist and director of Forced Entertainment, Tim Etchells; saxophonist and multi-wind player Tamar Osborn (Collocutor); cellist expanding jazz into other realms Kareem Dayes (Tom Skinner ensemble); dynamic percussionist and grammy winner Hammadi Valdes (Ariwo, Carlos Acosta); two times slam champion Maureen Onwunali; and poet and choreographer Oluwaseun Olayiwola.

 Weaving together live electronics, performative poetry, unearthly melodies, noise, twisted beats, heavy subs, and glitchy words, the night invites audiences into a space where dark fantasy, experimentation, and unexpected encounters unfold.